The Impostors (Thunderbirds): Plot

-In orbit, Space Observatory 3 is participating in the manhunt by monitoring the South Pacific (where Tracy Island is located) for unauthorised rocket launches.
-When the tracking equipment breaks down, astronaut Elliott performs a spacewalk to make repairs but accidentally discharges his thrusters and is hurled into space.
-Unable to retrieve Elliott, astronaut Hale informs Lambert that his colleague has only three hours of air remaining.
-Apprised of the situation by John (Ray Barrett), who has been monitoring communications from space station Thunderbird 5, Jeff refuses to order a rescue, knowing that Tracy Island will be exposed once Hale completes the repairs.
-Eventually, however, he changes his mind and dispatches Alan and Scott (Matt Zimmerman and Shane Rimmer) in Thunderbird 3.
-The brothers locate Elliott and bring him aboard.
+Meanwhile, Space Observatory 3, a scanning satellite covering the South Pacific region (where Tracy Island is located), is out of action due to an antenna fault.
+Technician Elliott suits up and goes outside to make repairs, but his jet pack goes haywire, thrusting him away from the satellite.
+Unable to retrieve Elliott, astronaut Hale informs Lambert that his colleague has only three hours of oxygen left.
+Apprised of the situation by John, who has been monitoring communications from Thunderbird 5, Jeff refuses to order a rescue, knowing that Tracy Island will be exposed once Hale completes the repairs.
+Eventually, Jeff changes his mind and sends Alan and Scott in Thunderbird 3 to rescue Elliott.

 At the Tuttles' cabin, Penelope declines Jeremiah's help in confronting the impostors and she and Parker set off for the mine on their own.
-FAB 1 gets stuck in a mud patch, forcing them to abandon the car and proceed on foot.
-Arriving at the mine, Penelope, who tripped over on the way, is dismayed to find her pistol jammed with dirt.
-Hearing her cries, Jenkins and Carela arm themselves with rifles and take aim at the intruders.
-However, they are prevented from firing by the arrival of the Tuttles, who throw a grenade (disguised as a tin of beans) into the mine to force the impostors' surrender.
-The manhunt is called off by order of the White House, and Elliott is returned to the observatory.
+FAB 1 is bogged down in mud, forcing them to proceed on foot.
+Arriving at the mine, Penelope, who has found the going tough in her high heels, is dismayed to find her pistol jammed with dirt.
+Hearing her cries, Jenkins and Carela arm themselves with rifles and prepare to open fire on them.
+However, they are prevented from firing by the arrival of the Tuttles, who throw a grenade (disguised as a tin of beans) into the mine to flush the impostors out of the cave.
+With International Rescue exonerated, the manhunt is called off by order of the White House, and Thunderbird 3 returns Elliott to the observatory.

+Regular voice cast

 Production

 The miniature model representing the EJ2 previously appeared as an air-sea rescue craft in "Operation Crash-Dive".
+The puppet that was used for Tim Casey in "Edge of Impact" appears a as a photographer who takes the picture of the imposter.